top of page

 Similarly, the church praises and thanks God for his faithfulness, salvation, steadfast love, and the gospel of deliverance in the name of Jesus Christ.
 The church represents the enduring fellowship of Jesus' disciples and the eschatological wedding feast of God's kingdom.
 Christ works through the church to honor God and inaugurate his eternal Sabbath.
 Christians, then, should seek the Holy Spirit even in difficult times, striking a balance between sound teaching and genuine care for others.
 As the saying goes, "the law of prayer is the law of belief" (Latin: lex orandi, lex credendi), meaning the church fulfills God's intent when it maintains regular connection with him.
 This connection is established through common prayer guided by the Holy Spirit (John 14:15–21), the sacraments of baptism and communion, particularly the forgiveness of sins (Acts 5:31), and care for the poor (Matt.
 25:31–46).

 The true church is not a hierarchy or a building but the temple of Jesus' body, where God reveals his presence (John 2:21).
 His disciples are smaller temples of the Holy Spirit, forming a unified whole (1 Cor.
 6:19).
 On the last day, Christ will marry his church in God's heavenly city, the new Jerusalem, where he will never remove his presence (Rev. 21:2, 9).
-Meanwhile, Christians must stay alert for Jesus, their bridegroom (Matt.
+Meanwhile, Christians should stay alert for Jesus, their bridegroom (Matt.
 25:1–13).

 Bibliography